Home

 The whole series:

-To illustrate the concept check the following animation of the die roll and code:
+To illustrate, consider the following animation of a die roll, along with sample code:

 Die roll